Medical Cannabis

 In 2018, among adults 18 or older who used marijuana in the past year, 31.3% had reported having a MMIC in LAC.

-From FY0708 through FY2325, CDPH has issued 13,858 (13% of California) new MMIC to LAC residents.
+From FY0708 through FY2425, CDPH has issued 13,963 (13% of California’s) new MMIC to LAC residents.
+In FY2425, there are 142 new MMIC as of October 2024 issued in LAC (14% of California’s).
 The number of new applications for MMIC decreased from FY1718 (Figure 1).

 In LAC in 2018, among past year users, older adults aged 65+ (40.2%) were the most likely to have a MMIC, followed by those aged 60-64 (38.6%) and those aged 50-59 (35.7%) (Figure 2).